ram1123/flashgg/README.md

 3. Add cross-section value in the cross-section.json
 4. Check running interactive
 5. Condor job submission
-  1. Before moving run the condor re-submit script to check if all jobs completed or not.
-If not, then it will automatically submit the jobs.
+  1. Before moving to next step check if all jobs processed successfully or not?
+  2. If any job filed resubmit them.
   2. Wait for all jobs to finish
-  3. When all jobs finished then try to check if any jobs failed or not?
-If failed resubmit them.
 6. Hadd the outputs using hadd script.
-7.
+7. Finally use the flashggfinalfit for limit extraction.

 # Setting Up HHWWgg_dev Repository